iammuhammadjahangir/Whatsapp-Chat-Analyzer/README.md

 1. **App Not Loading**: Ensure all dependencies are correctly installed by running the \`pip install\` command.
 2. **File Format Issues**: Ensure that the WhatsApp export file is in \`.txt\` format and follows the typical WhatsApp chat export structure.
 3. **Missing \`stop_hinglish.txt\` File**: Make sure you have the \`stop_hinglish.txt\` file for word cloud generation.

-## Contributing

-Feel free to fork this project and submit issues or pull requests for bug fixes or feature enhancements.

-## License

-This project is open-source and available under the MIT License.
-" > README.md

-## Running Tests

 To run tests, run the following command